SAMexpert logo

 Did the CSP Hoster program replace QMTH?

 The CSP Hoster program made QMTH redundant.
-QMTH is no longer a requirement to host Windows 11 and Microsoft 365 Apps.
-And that is the only value of QMTH.
+It is no longer a requirement to host Windows 11 and Microsoft 365 Apps, and that is its only value.

 Is the CSP Hoster program replacing SPLA?